keadex/keadex-einaudi/README.md

 # Keadex Einaudi

 **Keadex Einaudi** represents the backend module of Keadex.
-It is based on microservices built with GraphQL/Apollo.
+It is based on microservices built with Nest.js, Apollo and GraphQL.

 ## Features
 - Microservice architecture with GraphQL